-Additional opportunities for support
+Additional Opportunities for Support

 The WBH Health Service Psychology Internship Program has always incorporated informal mentorship as part of the onboarding and supervision process, and as part of the culture of the internship.
-The program has formalize a mentorship process to continue fostering a supportive and inclusive training climate for all interns.
+The program has formalized a mentorship process to continue fostering a supportive and inclusive training climate for all interns.
 For interns seeking professional and personal mentorship during the training year, this program is available on a voluntary basis.
+Interested interns reach out to Dr. Cayer to learn which faculty are available as mentors for the current internship year and to select a good fit.
 Mentorship may involve meetings, exchange of emails, phone calls, etc., or any format that is helpful to the mentor and the mentee.
 While mentorship is a natural part of the supervision process, intern are not matched with their primary supervisor for the formal mentorship program.
 Interns are not subject to evaluation within the mentorship relationship, which is held apart from formal supervision.